- We are rated Good for FE and Outstanding in our Apprenticeships.

 All students are automatically members of the National Union of Students (NUS), unless they choose to opt out.
 If you would like to opt out you must inform the Learner Involvement Officer of your decision within four weeks of the start of your course.

-As a student, you are eligible to purchase an NUS Extra card which provides 200 + UK discounts.
-This can be ordered from nus.org.uk/extra.
+As a student, you are eligible to purchase a Totum card (previously NUS Extra) which provides 200 + UK discounts.
+This can be ordered from totum.com.
 You will need a passport-sized photo ready to upload and you must use your college email address when you register.

 HOW IT’S RUN

 The Student Union is run on a day-to-day basis by its executive, which is made up of students elected to positions such as: